 To add a Map Block:

 - Edit a page or post, click an insert point, and select Map from the menu.
-For help, visit Adding blocks.
+For help, visit Adding content with blocks.

 - In the Address tab of the Map Block, add a location pin.